celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 ### Considerations

 - ___EDS to/from CARv2 converting performance.___ Current sync design assumes two converts from CAR to EDS on the protocol layer and back to CAR when storing the EDS.
-Rsmt2d allocates on most operations with individual shares and for bigger blocks during sync this allocs puts significant pressure on GC.
-One way to substantially alleviate this is to integrate bytes buffer pool into rmst2d.
+Rsmt2d allocates on most operations with individual shares, and for more giant blocks during sync, these allocations put significant pressure on GC.
+One way to substantially alleviate this is to integrate the bytes buffer pool into rmst2d.

-- ___Disk usage increase from top-level index.___ This is temporary solution.
+- ___Disk usage increases from the top-level index.___ This is a temporary solution.
 The index will have to be removed.
 LNs know which block they sample and can provide `DataRoot`'s hash together with sample request over Bitswap, removing the need for hash-to-eds-file mapping.
-This requires us to either facilitate implementation of [Bitswap's auth extention ](https://github.com/ipfs/specs/pull/270) or proposing custom Bitswap message extention.
-Subsequently, the Blockstore implementation provided via `EDSStore` would have to be changed to take expect `DataRoot`'s hash being passed through the `context.Context`.
+This requires us to either facilitate implementation of [Bitswap's auth extension ](https://github.com/ipfs/specs/pull/270) or proposing a custom Bitswap message extension.
+Subsequently, the Blockstore implementation provided via `EDSStore` would have to be changed to expect `DataRoot`'s hash to be passed through the `context.Context`.